Jan Hendrix

-Jan Hendrix (born 1949) is a Dutch-born artist who has lived and worked in Mexico since 1978.
+Jan Hendrix (Maasbree, Netherlands, 28 July 1949) is a Dutch-born artist who has lived and worked in Mexico since 1978.
 Hendrix received the Order of the Aztec Eagle from the Mexican government for his work in art and architecture.

 Art

 All projects start with drawing and go through different processes, which are in turn translated into final works.
 These range from artist's books, print editions, enamel installations, etched glass and paintings to architectural projects.
 Through his work Hendrix explores the dissection of a chosen landscape into details and composition, structure and flora.
-Among many projects, over the last years Hendrix has focused on the first gathering of plants at Kamay Botany Bay by Joseph Banks, Daniel Solander and Sydney Parkinson; part of the HMS Endeavour expedition of 1770, 250 years ago.
+Among many projects, over the last years Hendrix has focused on the first gathering of plants at Kamay Botany Bay by Joseph Banks, Daniel Solander and Sydney Parkinson; part of the expedition of 1770, 250 years ago.

 Since the 2000s, he has held an average of three to four exhibitions each year.
 In the 1970s and early 1980s, he started with multiple exhibitions at galleries in the Netherlands such as Agora Studio in Maastricht and Printshop and Galerie Clement in Amsterdam then the Galería de Arte Mexicano in Mexico City after he took up residence.
 He began exhibiting solo in 1975 and since has participated in both solo and group exhibitions in Mexico, Europe, the United States, Asia and Africa.

 A number of these were major exhibitions which toured in multiple places.
 Bitacora consists of images from various countries.
 It was exhibited in the Wan Fung Gallery in Beijing, Zhu Qi-Zhan Museum in Shanghai, Erasmushuis, in Djakarta, UTS Gallery Sydney, Tropenmuseum, Amsterdam, Museum of Painting and Sculpture in Ankara and the Centro de la Imagen, Mexico City.
 Storyboard was exhibited in the Instituto Cultural Cabañas in Guadalajara, Museo Amparo, Puebla and Museo de Arte Contemporáneo de Monterrey.
 Botánica was exhibited at the Calcografía Nacional de España in Madrid, Espacio Cultural Metropolitano in Tampico, Museo de Arte in Querétaro, Centro Cultural Tijuana, Galería de Arte Mexicano in Mexico City.

 Hendrix donated sixty paintings as part of the Trabjajo de Campo exhibition to the Secretariat of Finance and Public Credit of Mexico to keep the pieces together.
 The works are based on photographs of landscapes from Kenya, Egypt, other parts of Africa, Australia, China and Mexico.

 He work can be found in numerous public and private collections in various parts of the world including, Instituto Nacional de Bellas Artes y Literatura, National Council for Culture and Arts of Mexico, Hiscox in London, Institution Ferial de Extremadura, Junta de Extremadura, the Bankinter Collection, the Baker & McKenzie Collection, the Caixanova Collection, the Museo de la Comunidad de Madrid, Rodriguez Acosta Foundation in Granada, Bibliothèque nationale de France, Bonnefanten Museum, Fundación Cultural Televisa, Institution de Artes Gráficas in Oaxaca, Museum Von Bommel and Tropenmuseum in Amsterdam, Museo Universitario de Ciencias y Arte of UNAM and Irish Museum of Modern Art.